 - I keep the stock of my custom items limited so I don’t overbook myself and take too long to complete each custom once it is paid.
 Typically my custom slots will be restocked once I complete my current list.
-If you want to be put on a waitlist, please email me directly and I will contact you again once my customs are about to reopen.

 Can you make a life-sized bird?

 - That depends on the size of the bird.
 Currently I can create birds with a maximum height of 3 inches and a maximum length of 4 inches.
 Small birds, such as finches, can be created to life-size within these dimensions.
 However, larger birds and birds with long tails (such as budgies and cockatiels) cannot.
 This is because my birds are cured in a small counter oven, and if parts of the bird are too close to the heating elements they will burn.

 Do you make dogs/cats?